Plant Library

 Edible Qualities

-Cayenne Hot Pepper is an annual vegetable plant that is commonly grown for its edible qualities.
+Cayenne Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities.
 It produces green narrow peppers (which are technically 'berries') which can be harvested at any point.
 The fruit will often fade to red over time.
 The peppers have a spicy taste and a crunchy texture.

 The peppers are most often used in the following ways: